 - 10.10 Get to the mall, get a few last minute items, including healthy food for the husband, and sodas for his drinks.

-- 10.45 Get home and realise that instead of having 2 hours to get ready and pick up friend, I have 1 because I messed up the timings.
+- 10.45 Get home and realise that instead of having two hours to get ready and pick up friend, I have one because I messed up the timings.

-- 11.00 Frantically pack the kids overnight bag, change my outfit 20 times, tidy the house, feed the cats bring the birds inside, pack the cooler-box & everything else I might possibly need.
+- 11.00 Frantically pack the kids overnight bag, change my outfit 20 times, tidy the house, feed the cats bring the birds inside, pack the cooler-box and everything else I might possibly need.

 - 12.00 Leave the house.